 Explore the 250km Coastline of the Basque Country

-A Springboard for the Basque Coast and Geteria
+A Springboard for the Basque Coast, Getaria and the Camino de Santiago

 While similar in appearance, with narrow streets and cobbled walkways, its major draw is the Balenciaga Museum – an ultra-contemporary exhibition dedicated to the Geteria-born fashion designer’s young life and early beginnings in San Sebastian, where he opened a fashion house.
 It’s modern black annex structure is built next to the 19th Century summer house known as Palacio Aldamar – the former residence of the Marquises of Casa Torre (grandparents to Queen Fabiola of Belgium) and mentors to Balenciaga in the early years of his career.